Electronic Sound and Diffusion in Disordered Multiband Metals: Conclusions

 Hydrodynamics and its extension to slowly-relaxing momentum has become a vital tool in the study of electronic systems in which entanglement and strong correlations cause the breakdown of the quasiparticle picture and the failure of standard microscopic theories.
 Notable examples include the `strange metals' from which many cuprate high-Tc superconductors form, `bad metals' which include Sr$_2$RuO$_4$, and graphene~\cite{hartnoll_holographic_2018,lucas_hydrodynamics_2018,phillips_stranger_2022}.
 Degree-of-freedom counting often suggests a connection between macroscopic hydrodynamic modes and microscopic quasiparticle dispersions, but the direct demonstration of an adiabatic connection between the two has so far proven elusive even in simple models.
 This makes the exact analytic agreement we report here -- between hydrodynamics on the one hand, and quasiparticle dispersions of disordered multi-band metals on the other -- all the more remarkable.
 It seems reasonable to hope that this connection may provide clues in the search for microscopic descriptions of systems in which hydrodynamics provides the best current understanding.

 Our results also reveal a general feature of quasiparticle dispersions.
-Any real material has momentum relaxation -- be it from defects, disorder, or finite crystal size -- and so \emph{any} putative gapless bosonic quasiparticle will feature a momentum gap energy scale.
+Any real material has momentum relaxation -- be it from defects, disorder, or finite crystal size -- and so \emph{any} putative gapless bosonic quasiparticle will feature a momentum relaxation scale.
 In this sense, the detailed dispersion of Pines' demon we report in Fig.~\ref{fig:main_results_dispersion} is generic.
-There are two main reasons momentum-gapped dispersions had not previously been measured.
-First, emergent bosons' masslessness is often symmetry--protected, such as when they arise from Goldstone's theorem (as in the case of acoustic phonons in crystals).
-Second, a mass gap will also typically be present; if the mass gap is larger than the momentum gap, the familiar massive-particle dispersion will result.
+There are two main reasons such dispersions had not previously been measured.
+First, emergent bosons' masslessness is often symmetry--protected, such as when they arise from Goldstone's theorem (as in the case of acoustic phonons in crystals) or gauge constraints.
+Second, a mass gap will also typically be present; if the energy of the gap is larger than the momentum relaxation energy scale, the familiar massive-particle dispersion will result.
 Importantly, a mass gap will always open in the presence of Coulomb interactions: the standard optical plasmon is an example.
-The special feature of Pines' demon that allowed its momentum gap to be revealed is that it is charge neutral.
+The special feature of Pines' demon that allowed its novel dispersion to be revealed is that it is charge neutral.
 This made its experimental observation all the more remarkable~\cite{husain_pines_2023}.
+Nevertheless, there exist other candidates to show momentum-relaxed dispersions, including Leggett modes in multiband superconductors~\cite{10.1143/PTP.36.901} and in structural phase transitions~\cite{PhysRevX.12.011024}.